diysynth/DRUMS/Kickdrum/README.md

 # Kickdrum

-Similar to the tr-808 twin-t kickdrum.
+Similar to the tr-808 twin-t kickdrum, but powered by a single 9V battery.

 ## Description